 Print Economy, Speeds, Print Quality, and Scanner Quality

 On the print quality note, this infrequent printing machine does extremely well in terms of photo printing.
-It has a pretty impressive photo printing quality, with rich details and great color accuracy.
+It has pretty impressive photo printing quality, with rich details and great color accuracy.

 The scanner on the DeskJet 3755 is pretty limited, with a resolution of 600 DPI.
-You don’t get to see an Automatic Document Feeder or a Duplexing functionality on this.
+You don’t get to see an Automatic Document Feeder or Duplexing functionality on this.

 Verdict